-- Consequences for the third offense is suspension from participation in all extracurricular activities for a period of 365 calendar days from when the test administrator finalized the results of the test, if the student's activity is in season. - o If the student's extracurricular activity is not in season, then the start date will be the day the student begins participation in an extracurricular activity. - o The student will not be allowed to park on district property for 365 days. - Any student found to be ineligible under the drug-testing program will also be placed on probation for a two-year period, which includes the period of ineligibility.
+- First Offense - Consequences for the first offense is suspension from participation in all extra-curricular activities for a period of 60 calendar days from when the test administrator finalized the results of the test, if the student's activity is in season. - If the student's extra-curricular activity is not in season, then the start date will be the day the student begins participation in an extra-curricular activity. - \circ The student will not be allowed to park on district property for 60 days. - Second Offense - Consequences for the second offense is suspension from participation in all extracurricular activities for a period of 90 calendar days from when the test administrator finalized the results of the test, if the student's activity is in season. - If the student's extra-curricular activity is not in season, then the start date will be the day the student begins participation in an extra-curricular activity.
+The student will be expected to attend all practice sessions, all meetings and team competitions during the suspension. - ${\odot}$ The student will not be allowed to park on district property for 90 days. - Third Offense - Consequences for the third offense is suspension from participation in all extra-curricular activities for a period of 365 calendar days from when the test administrator finalized the results of the test, if the student's activity is in season. - If the student's extra-curricular activity is not in season, then the start date will be the day the student begins participation in an extra-curricular activity. - ${\odot}$ The student will not be allowed to park on district property for 365 days. - Any student found to be ineligible under the drug-testing program will also be placed on probation for a two-year period, which includes the period of ineligibility.
 If a student has no additional offenses during the probationary period, any offense under the drug-testing program that occurs after the probationary period shall be considered a first offense.